-Yusuke Matsuda has been working to bring the Teach for America and Teach First model to Japan since he founded Teach For Japan (formerly known as “Learning for All”) in July of 2010.
-However, his passion foreducation and desire to make this model become a reality dates back much further.
+Yusuke Matsuda founded Teach For Japan (formerly known as “Learning for All”) in July of 2010.
+However, his passion foreducation and desire to make the Teach For All approach a reality in Japan dates back much further.

 As a club sports instructor, he led a track and field team that at first could not even reach the city competition to the national competitions league.
 When he took a peek at the classroom next door, however, he realized that there were teachers who only faced the blackboard while teaching, and never the students.

 Unable to let go of the fact that there were teachers who didn’t put all of their energy into helping students reach their full potential, Yusuke began to think of how he could change the education system in Japan to bring more inspiring teachers to the students.
 He worked as an education policy analyst in Chiba prefecture’s Board of Education, but realized that politics and bureaucracy didn’t provide the answer.

 Yusuke was introduced to Teach For America when Wendy Kopp spoke at the Harvard Graduate School of Education where he was a graduate student.
 He immediately knew that this approach was one that Japan needed in order to help students all over the country who were struggling.
 He wrote his graduate thesis on the feasibility of the model in Japan, and concluded that the realization may be very difficult due to various factors.